indr/ember-seneca-auth/README.md

 * An [ember-simple-auth](http://ember-simple-auth.com/) authenticator
 * A service for the [seneca-auth](https://github.com/senecajs/seneca-auth) API

+`ember-simple-auth` is not part of this addon.
+It won't be installed to your Ember app.

 ## Installation

 You can install either with `ember install`: